JSU has created innovative policies and programs that give our employees the freedom to focus on their families while advancing their careers.

 Categories: Student Employment

-Scholarship: 6-9 graduate semester hours of tuition and the general university fee (maximum of $4,100)
+In addition to an hourly rate, graduate assistantships carry a scholarship of 6-9 semester hours of graduate tuition and the general university fee.
+(Maximum of $4,100)

 Graduate Assistantship Qualifications: